Boland Amendment: Background

 During the early years of the Reagan administration, a civil war raged in Nicaragua, pitting the communist revolutionary Sandinista government against Contra rebel groups.
+The civil war threatened United States influence in Nicaragua, a strategic location for the U.S. which had previously been used as a base for both the U.S. supported overthrow of Guatemalan President Jacobo Árbenz in 1954, and the Bay of Pigs invasion in 1961.
+The Reagan administration also wanted to control the spread of communism in Central America, since the Sandinistas had offered military assistance to Marxist rebels in El Salvador.

 The Reagan Administration and the Central Intelligence Agency (CIA), led by William Casey, covertly supported the Contras through funding and military training.
 Public knowledge of routine human rights abuses committed by the Contra rebels led to the passage of the Boland Amendment by Congress, which cut off any appropriated funding for the Contras that would be used for the purpose of overthrowing the Nicaraguan government.

 The Boland Amendment, proposed by Edward Boland, was a compromise because the Democrats did not have enough votes for a comprehensive ban.
 The Amendment gained traction due to widespread opposition among the American public to funding the Contras as opposition to funding the Contras hovered around two to one.
 It covered only appropriated funds spent by intelligence agencies (such as the CIA).
 Some of Reagan's national security officials used non-appropriated money spent by the National Security Council (NSC) to circumvent the Amendment.
 No court ever made a determination whether the Amendment covered the NSC.
-Supporters of the NSC actions claimed that the Boland Amendment violated the Constitution by violating the separation of powers principle, while opponents claimed that the Amendment passed in the constitutionally proscribed manner and the principle of separation of powers was not a legal defense.
+Supporters of the NSC actions claimed that the Boland Amendment violated the Constitution by violating the separation of powers principle, while opponents claimed that the Amendment passed in the constitutionally prescribed manner and the principle of separation of powers was not a legal defense.
 Congress later resumed aid to the Contras, totaling over $300 million.
 The Sandinistas were voted out of power in 1990 with the election of opposition leader Violeta Chamorro over the Sandinista candidate, Daniel Ortega.

 The Boland Amendment prohibited the federal government from providing military support that would be used to overthrow the Government of Nicaragua.
 It aimed to prevent CIA funding of rebels opposed to the revolutionary provisional junta.
 The Amendment sought to block Reagan administration support for the Contra rebels, but the amendment was narrowly interpreted by the Reagan administration to apply to only U.S. intelligence agencies, allowing the National Security Council (NSC), which is not labeled an intelligence agency, to channel funds to the Contra rebels.
-To block the funding through the NSC, the amendment was changed to prohibit any funds for military or paramilitary operations.
+To block the funding through the NSC, the amendment was changed to prohibit any funds for military or paramilitary operations in the 1984 fiscal year.